Is Full Spectrum CBD Better than CBD Isolate

 In fact, CBD has almost an opposite effect on the brain from that of THC.

-So when they talk about entourage effect, they mean that CBD helps to mitigate and even block some of the effects of negative THC.
+So when they talk about entourage effect, they mean that CBD helps to mitigate and even block some of the negative effects of THC.

-It literally blocks it's metabolism in the liver.
+It literally blocks its metabolism in the liver.

 There's a whole range of NIH research on these effects but it's an argument for CBD, not THC.
 Definitely not the entourage effect.

 Keep in mind that the only way to get the extensively studied benefits of CBD was via cannabis (full plant) until recently.